-- 5. St. Johns County is a signatory to the Statewide Mutual Aid Agreement and may request assistance through this agreement. - 6.
-All functional agencies will maintain properly trained and certified disaster response personnel regardless of pay or volunteer status. - 7.
-Each primary and support agency representative will prepare an inventory of resources to include personnel, equipment and vehicles and will update it annually.
+7. Each primary and support agency representative will prepare an inventory of resources to include personnel, equipment and vehicles and will update it annually.

-- 1. A significant disaster, emergency condition or other major incident will be of such severity and magnitude as to require all local resources and state resources, including the Florida Department of Health, Florida Department of Agriculture and Consumer Services, Florida Department of Children and Families, Florida Department of Elder Affairs, American Red Cross, Salvation Army and other public and private agencies and organizations to supplement local human services response efforts to save lives. - Response requirements of the disaster or emergency incident will cause an immediate and continuous demand for these resources, which will eventually exceed the capabilities of the affected local agency. - 3.
+- 1. A significant disaster, emergency condition or other major incident will be of such severity and magnitude as to require all local resources and state resources, including the Florida Department of Health, Florida Department of Agriculture and Consumer Services, Florida Department of Children and Families, Florida Department of Elder Affairs, ARC, Salvation Army, and other public and private agencies and organizations to supplement local human services response efforts to save lives. - Response requirements of the disaster or emergency incident will cause an immediate and continuous demand for these resources, which will eventually exceed the capabilities of the affected local agency. - 3.
 A major disaster will have an immediate impact on the ability of the local community to provide for survivors.
-Most likely incidents include transportation and / or hazardous material accidents due to rail, air, water and roadway transportation; weather-related incidents such as storm surge and / or flooding due to a hurricane, freshwater flooding or a tornado; or wildfires.
+Most likely incidents include transportation and / or hazardous material accidents due to rail, air, water and roadway transportation; weather-related incidents such as storm surge, flooding, tornado or wildfires.
 Such incidents would potentially require human services dealing with large numbers of survivors with mass care needs, identification issues, death notices, mass medical and morgue requirements, and post-incident mental health counseling.
 The ability to provide these services may be disrupted by widespread damage to the infrastructure and distribution networks, and contaminated water sources and food.
 Local emergency facilities may be over-extended and field hospital or medical treatment facilities might be required on short notice. - 4.
 Initial response during the first 72 hours after impact will be the responsibility of local agencies.
-Once local resources have been expended, agencies may request assistance by utilizing the

-- Statewide Mutual Aid Agreement, to which St. Johns County and all its municipalities are signatories. - 5.
+Once local resources have been expended, agencies may request assistance by utilizing the Statewide Mutual Aid Agreement, to which St. Johns County and all its municipalities are signatories. - 5.
 State mass care, health and safety resources may be sought by the affected local emergency response agency in addition to other requested assistance.
-When the Governor declares an emergency, assistance may be obtained from any city or county emergency response agency throughout the state, pursuant to Florida Statute 252. - 6.
-Coordination and direction of local efforts, including volunteers, will be required. - 7.
+When the Governor declares an emergency, assistance may be obtained from any city or county emergency response agency throughout the state, pursuant to Florida Statute 252.

+- 6. Coordination and direction of local efforts, including volunteers, will be required. - 7.
 Damaged areas may initially be inaccessible except, in some cases, by air, and may require extraordinary methods to provide for survivors' immediate health and welfare needs. - 8.
-Emergency responders may also become disaster survivors, and increase the number of volunteers needed to assist in mass care, health and safety issues. - 9.
+Emergency responders may also become disaster survivors and increase the number of volunteers needed to assist in mass care, health and safety issues. - 9.
 When the immediate threat has subsided, individuals and relief organizations from outside the disaster area will respond to the perceived need for materials, supplies and personnel to assist in the impacted area.